-Determine whether the weapon is required to be registered by examining the weapon or measuring the weapon.

-2. Determine if Weapon Is Registered

-If registration is required, determine if the weapon is properly registered to the current possessor of the weapon.
+- ✓ Is Registration Required Determine whether the weapon is required to be registered by examining the weapon or measuring the weapon. - ✓ Is the Weapon Is Registered If registration is required, determine if the weapon is properly registered to the current possessor of the weapon.

-C. Weapons Requiring Registration (18 U.S.C. § 5845)
+6.19.3 Weapons Requiring Registration (26 U.S.C. § 5845)